Jack-Q/MCSL-Final/README.md

 Request to display a message on the LCD.
 Generally used as a status report or error feedback.
 This may not be displayed owing to various reasons.

-This string transimtted use a terminator '\0' as C language.
+This string transmitted use a terminator '\0' as C language.

 *This was not fully implemented.*